Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Methodology

-\textbf{The first term} $\log \frac{p(a|q,r)}{p(a|q)}$ represents the pointwise mutual information (PMI) between the answer token $a$ and the reasoning process $r$, measuring the correlation between the reasoning chain and the specific answer: a positive value indicates that the reasoning process makes this answer more likely, a negative value means the reasoning actually decreases the probability of this answer, and zero implies no correlation.

-\textbf{The second term} $\log \frac{Z_{q,r}}{Z_q}$ serves as a global confidence regularizer that captures whether the reasoning process $r$ enhances the model's overall decisiveness: when positive, it indicates that $r$ has sharpened the probability distribution, making the model more confident overall; when negative, it suggests the reasoning has introduced confusion.
-Within the GRPO framework, since rewards are utilized for comparative evaluation across multiple generated reasoning trajectories, the global normalization constant remains invariant across all candidates for the same query, allowing us to focus on the information-theoretic signal that truly differentiates reasoning quality.
+This decomposition reveals the information-theoretic interpretation: \textbf{The first term} $\log \frac{p(a|q,r)}{p(a|q)}$ represents the pointwise mutual information (PMI) between the answer token $a$ and the reasoning process $r$, measuring the correlation between the reasoning chain and the specific answer: a positive value indicates that the reasoning process makes this answer more likely, a negative value means the reasoning actually decreases the probability of this answer, and zero implies no correlation. \textbf{The second term} $\log \frac{Z_{q,r}}{Z_q}$ serves as a global confidence regularizer that captures whether the reasoning process $r$ enhances the model's overall decisiveness: when positive, it indicates that $r$ has sharpened the probability distribution, making model more confident; else, it suggests the reasoning has introduced confusion.